jcs-instructor/mobtimer/backlog.md

   - [ ] Review after hours changes, e.g., added mobTimer.toggle() functionality (in all layers)
   - [ ] Disable Submit Button (to join mob) until mobName is entered in the textbox (or if easier, just give an alert message)
   - [ ] Disable ActionButton until mob is joined
+  - [ ] Modify ActionButton when time elapses
   - [ ] Refactor: move as much logic out of App.tsx as possible (e.g., MVC / MVVM style decoupling)
   - [ ] Display time
   - [ ] Display state: ready, running, paused